IQSS/dataverse-frontend/docs/reusable-components.md

 ## Build pipeline

 Reusable components are built by `vite.config.reusable-components.ts`.
-The output goes to `dist-reusable-components/reusable-components/` — the inner `reusable-components/` mirrors the JSF deploy path (`webapp/reusable-components/`) so the copy step is a straight tree copy:
+The output goes to `dist-reusable-components/reusable-components/`.
+The inner directory is the unit of deployment: copied into a web server's docroot it is served at `/reusable-components/`, and `deployment/reusable-components/pom.xml` wraps the same directory as `reusable-components.war` for Payara.
+The bundles are not shipped in the Dataverse WAR; see the Installation Guide's "Reusable Frontend Components" page for the operator side.

 ```
 dist-reusable-components/